 With whom do we work?

 The plumbing inspection staff works closely with the plumbing permit clerk, the plumbing plan examiners, the Metropolitan Sewerage District, Sewer Engineering, Water Department, Dept. of Public Works, and the Health Department.
 The following is a list of the office and inspection staff of the Plumbing, Cross Connection, and Sprinkler Section.
 It also includes the Plumbing Permit Clerk and the Plumbing Plan Examiners.
-For a current list of plumbing inspectors and staff, check our Phone Directory.

 All plumbing work in the City of Milwaukee must be done with a permit obtained from the Development Center (414-286-8211).
 The person applying for the permit has to hold one or more of the following credentials: Master Plumber, Master Plumber Restricted - Service, Master Plumber Restricted - Appliance, or Utility Contractor who has a plumber's performance bond and certificate of liability insurance filed with the City Attorney.
 The only exception is for an owner of a one-family building owned and occupied by him/her can also apply for a plumbing permit for the remodeling or alteration work done inside of the building.
 Once a plumbing permit is issued, work can begin and will be inspected as the job progresses.
 The contractor or the homeowners calls the Plumbing Inspection Section for an inspection.

 Learn about cross connections and backflow problems in our Cross Connection Brochure (DNS-124) (Proteja su agua potable).
 For more detailed instructions, download our Cross Connection Manual and our Cross Connection Presentation.

 The City of Milwaukee in cooperation with the Milwaukee Metropolitan Sewage District is encouraging residents to divert storm water from the sanitary sewer system.
 Learn How to Disconnect Your Downspouts.